Taiko2k/Tauon/docs/usage.md

 ### Outbound Streaming:

 - Install, configure (optional) and start Icecast.
-See config.txt for further setup.
+See config.txt for optional further setup.
 - From player right click top bar and select 'Start Broadcast' from menu.
 You should now see an entry in the Icecast web interface (default http://localhost:8000).
 From track context menu select 'Broadcast This' to play a track immediately.

 The general idea here is that you can listen to music locally while streaming from and editing another playlist (Like a DJ might).